 For example, you are an owner of a local coffee small business and the packaging of your coffee beans requires a label.
 Providing a label is not only important for allowing customers to identify the product, but it would also include design aspects that would attract the customer to pique their interest in the product in the first place.
 Therefore, it is important that the design of the logo and label accurately reflects the business values and is attractive to its targeted audience, as it is the first impression a customer gets of the product.

 Use a bulleted list of at least 4 requirements for the product being sourced and explain why this requirement is in place.
-The purpose of this section is to start to narrow your supplier search by defining exactly what you need.
+The purpose of this section is to start narrowing your supplier search by defining exactly what you need.

-Based on the categories of components, analyze and weigh each based on the importance to the final product.
+Based on the categories of components in the supplier scorecard, analyze and weigh each based on the importance to the final product.

 In this example, we evaluated four categories: cost/pricing, delivery, quality, and service of three label suppliers.
 Based on the needs of the business, we have weighted these categories respectively: 40%, 35%, 20%, and 5%.
 In terms of upfront cost, Uprinting definitely had the lowest price which was 100 labels for ~$30 depending on the customized print; however, OnlineLabels.com offered a price match service where they will match a competitor’s price and beat it by 10%.
 In lead-time, OnlineLabels offers the greatest service of having the product ready to ship in a workday of the order being processed.
 Most of the vendors' locations were based on the east coast, which is not the ideal location.
 A strength of customer service was UPrinting’s 24/7 chat which I found useful in asking questions and getting a response right away.